How Many Sites Should I Have on a Server?

 Although SpinupWP sets up a system user for each site and enforces security isolation between sites via file permissions and PHP pools, sites on the same server still share memory.
 It is relatively easy for a site to access the memory space used by another site and read sensitive data.

 If security and privacy are important for some of your sites, they should not share a server.
-If you’re hosting multiple sites for one customer, you could consider putting those sites on one server.
+However, if you’re hosting multiple sites for one customer, you could consider putting those sites on one server.

 Monitoring Server Resource Usage